Browsed by

 A Glimpse into Farmington’s Past: The Charlotte Cowles Letters

 Author: Garrett Coady Farmington, Connecticut had been a New England hub for evangelical abolition during the decade of 1835 and 1845.
 Farmington had established an anti-slavery society in 1836 that was initiated around abolitionist reform and evangelical revival.
 One of the Farmington Anti-Slavery Society’s founding members had been Horace Cowles.
-Horace and his wife, Mary Anne Steele Smith Cowles had…
+Horace and his wife, Mary Anne Steele Smith Cowles had a large family.
+Among their ten children was their daughter Charlotte Cowles.
+During the heart of the Farmington abolitionist movement,…

 Read More Read More